NVIDIA/NeMo/docs/source/asr/speech_intent_slot/configs.rst

       subsampling: striding # vggnet or striding, vggnet may give better results but needs more memory
       subsampling_factor: 4 # must be power of 2
       subsampling_conv_channels: -1 # -1 sets it to d_model

+      # Reduction params
+      reduction: null # pooling, striding, or null
+      reduction_position: null # Encoder block index or -1 for subsampling at the end of encoder
+      reduction_factor: 1

       # Feed forward module's params
       ff_expansion_factor: 4